V

 Van de Graaff generator

 Named for its inventor, American physicist Robert Van de Graaff (1901-1967).
 An electrostatic generator that uses a pulley, with conductive wheels and a non-conductive belt, to deposit static charge on a hollow conductive terminal isolated from its surroundings.
+It can then release the stored charge as an electrical arc to a grounded object that’s held close to it, or impart static charge to a contacted object that has a lower electrical potential.
 Created for research applications that required a very high-voltage, low-current source, it’s now mainly a spectacular educational tool/toy.
 Compare Tesla coil.

 Van de Graaff generator design